 Q2.
 IS Studying In Germany Cheap?

 As international students in Germany, you’ll be relieved to hear that tuition fees for Bachelor’s and Master’s degrees are waived (except if you choose to earn a Master’s degree in a topic other than the one you learned as a Bachelor’s student).
 Both international applicants, regardless of their country of birth, are qualified for the German free tuition system.

 The sole exception is the Federal State of Baden-Württemberg, which reinstated tuition fees of 3,000 EUR a year for non-EU/EEA students at the end of 2017.

 Since most German colleges are public, you would just have to pay an administrative tax, which ranges from 100 and 350 EUR a semester.
-This charge includes the facilities of the student organisation as well as your enrollment.
+The cost of studying in Germany is highly affordable.
+The costs and charges include the facilities of the student organisation as well as your enrollment.
 However, there are several variations to the tuition-free clause.
 If you do not complete your degree programme on time and live in Bremen, Lower Saxony, Saarland, Saxony, Saxony-Anhalt, or Thuringia, you will be required to pay tuition fees.

 Private University Tuition Fees

 Tuition at German private universities will surpass 26,000 EUR per year for a Bachelor’s degree and 40,000 EUR per year for a Master’s.
 Engineering and Business & Management programmes are the most costly.